Powerlearnproject/se-day1-assignment-palesa-pna/README.md

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.

-rapid technological advancement places considerable pressure on software engineers to stay current.
+Rapid technological advancement places considerable pressure on software engineers to stay current.
  Solution: adopting continuous learning practices and using agile methodologies to adapt to emerging trends, keeping their skills sharp in an ever-evolving industry. -
 Time Constraints - Software engineering is a demanding and time-intensive field, often requiring engineers to work under high pressure to meet tight deadlines.
  Solution: adopt agile methodologies, such as Scrum, to streamline workflows by dividing large projects into manageable sprints